PalisadoesFoundation/talawa-docs/docs/introduction/introduction.md

 title: What is Talawa?
 id: introduction
 slug: /
-sidebar_position: 1
+sidebar_position: 10
 ---

-Talawa helps community based organizations collaborate with their membership.
+Talawa helps multi-organizational communities collaborate with their membership.

-## Community Based Organizations
+## Commuity Based Organizations

-What do we mean by community based organizations?
+What do we mean by Commuity Based Organizations?
 These are groups of people participating in a common social cause for the benefit of their local communities mostly through volunteers.
+They can often be multi-organizational.
 These include:

 1. open source software projects;
 2. non-profit charities;
 3. social groups;
 4. and in limited cases, businesses.

-If your organization is making a meaningful difference to your community then Talawa could be for you.
+If your community is making a meaningful difference then Talawa could be for you.

 ## Talawa Features